Gunnstein/relsis/README.md

 ## Installation

-Download to your project directory, add `README.md`, and commit:
+Download to your computer, create a wheel and install the wheel, e.g:

 ```sh
 git clone https://github.com/gunnstein/relsis.git